Convex-Dev/design/cad/003_encoding/README.md

 - <Byte> is a single byte value
 ```

-A Byte Value is representation naturally, with the byte value following the Tag byte `0x01`.
+A Byte value is representation naturally, with the byte value following the Tag byte `0x01`.

 ### `0xb0` - `0xb1` Boolean